Psychotraumatology

 Psychotraumatology is the study of psychological trauma.
-Specifically, this discipline is involved with treating, preventing, and researching traumatic situations and people's reactions to them.
-It particularly focuses on the treatment of post-traumatic stress disorder (PTSD) and acute stress disorder (ASD), but can be used to treat any adverse reactions a person may have after experiencing a traumatic event.
+Specifically, this discipline is involved with researching, preventing, and treating traumatic situations and people's reactions to them.
+It focuses on the study and treatment of post-traumatic stress disorder (PTSD) and acute stress disorder (ASD), but encompasses any adverse reaction after experiencing traumatic events, including dissociative disorders.
+Since 2021, Certified Trauma Professionals who have achieved a major level of training and clinical expertise can use the abbreviation PsyT after their names as a standard of recognition in the trauma field.